OsiriX-Foundation/karnak/README.md

             - `OIDC_CLIENT_SECRET=undefined`
             - `OIDC_ISSUER_URI=undefined`

-## Configure locally Postgres database with docker
+## Run locally the database and the cache with docker

 - Go in the `docker` folder located in the root project folder.
 - To configure third-party components used by karnak, please refer to these links: